Local Groups Funding Scheme

 Applications are selected on a competitive process.
 They are judged on quality and the extent to which they are deemed to meet the aims of the funding scheme (see above), and their success or amount of funding is not influenced by the size of the Local Group (either in terms of institution or number of BNA members).
 It is unlikely that all applications will be successful.

-• Evidence of promoting the BNA
+• good-quality photographs of the activity

 Top